uptrace/bun-docs/docs/guide/README.md

 idiomatic code.
 Bun's goal is to help you write SQL, not replace or hide it.

-With [Ent](https://entgo.io/) your previous experience does not mean as much and can be even misleading, because Ent provides a new/different way to write Go apps and you don't have much choice but to follow it.
+With [Ent](https://entgo.io/) your previous experience does not mean as much and can be even misleading because Ent provides a new/different way to write Go apps and you don't have much choice but to follow it.

 ### go-pg